gcallah/hambone/chaps/chap2.md

 Winthrop stroked his grizzled chin for a moment, and then stuck his index finger up in the air.
 "What about this?
 You know Hampton like to go in the bar and get a beer in the afternoon?"

-"Yeah, he does."
+"Yeah, he do."

-"Well, I have my daughter go in to meet him there, and we can hang out in the back room and see what happen."
+"Well, I have my daughter go in and meet him there, and we can hang out in the back room and see what happen."

 Claude nodded.
 "Yeah, that a plan."